-The family will be required to attend an interview for an interim reexamination.
-However, if the YHA determines that an interview is not warranted, the family will be advised in writing.
+Generally, the family will not be required to attend an interview for an interim reexamination, However, if the YHA determines that an interview is warranted, the family may be required to attend.

 Based on the type of change reported, the YHA will determine the documentation the family will be required to submit.
 The family must submit any required information or documents within 10 days of receiving a request from the YHA.
 This time frame may be extended for good cause with YHA approval.
 The YHA will accept required documentation by mail, by fax, or in person.